Skip to contents

 ## Specify how interim analyses are conducted

-k <- 3 # number of interim analyses
+k <- 3 # total number of analyses

 test_type <- 4 # efficacy or binding futility stopping